nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 ## Domibus 5.0.5 (from 5.0.4):
                 - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)
                 - Replace the default dss extension jar into  "/conf/domibus/extensions/lib"
-                - Run the appropriate DB migration script (mysql-5.0.4-to-5.0.5-upgrade.ddl for MySQL or oracle-5.0.4-to-5.0.5-upgrade-fix.ddl for Oracle)
+                - Run the appropriate DB upgrade script (mysql-5.0.4-to-5.0.5-upgrade.ddl for MySQL or oracle-5.0.4-to-5.0.5-upgrade-fix.ddl for Oracle)
 ### Partitioning (only oracle)
 #### Situation A: upgrading an existing 5.0.4 database, that contains user messages and was partitioned
                     - Run as edelivery_user: